Masters 2026 odds, picks, predictions, favorites: Expert fading Rory McIlroy at Augusta National

 The first major of the year tees off on Thursday with the 2026 Masters at iconic Augusta National Golf Club.
 The 2026 Masters field is filled with golf's biggest names, including Scottie Scheffler, Rory McIlroy, Bryson Dechambeau and Brooks Koepka.
 Scheffler has won at least one major in three of the last four years, including winning two last year, and he's a two-time Masters winner entering the Masters 2026.
 It's no surprise Scheffler is the favorite in the latest 2026 Masters odds at +500, but is there value in him at that price to include in 2026 Masters bets?

-Jon Rahm follows with +950 odds, while Bryson DeChambeau is +1000.
-McIlroy is listed at +1100 to win his second straight Masters, which tees off around 8 a.m.
-ET on Thursday, April 9.
+Jon Rahm and Bryson DeChambeau follow at +1000 in the odds.
+McIlroy is listed at +1300 to win his second straight Masters, which tees off around 8 a.m.
+ET on Thursday, April 9, with Tiger Woods out this year for personal reason.
 Before making any 2026 Masters picks, you need to see the 2026 Masters predictions from golf expert David Bearman.

 Bearman joins SportsLine after serving as ESPN's golf researcher from 2008-11 and as the Deputy Editor of ESPN Chalk from 2019-23, where he authored the weekly golf betting column for that site.
 This year, he has cashed 28 placement picks (top 5/10/20) in the first 11 tournaments and hit Cam Young outright at The Players Championship.